pg-spot-ops/pg-spot-operator/README.md

 # General idea

 * The user:
-  - Specifies a set of few key parameters like region, minimum CPUs/RAM and storage size and type (network EBS volumes or local volatile storage) and maybe also the Postgres version (defaults to latest stable).
+  - Specifies a few key parameters like region, minimum CPUs/RAM and storage size and type (network EBS volumes or local volatile storage) and maybe also the Postgres version (defaults to latest stable).
 User input can come in 3 forms:
     - CLI/Env parameters a la `--instance-name`, `--region`, `--cpu-min`, `--storage-min`.
 Note that in CLI mode not all features can be configured and some common choices are made for the user